AI4HealthyCities

 Objectives

-- Apply advanced analytics to data from health and health-influencing sectors to deliver new insights that can progress the understanding of the underlying social, economic, or environmental determinants that truly drive health.
+- Apply advanced analytics and AI to data from health and health-influencing sectors to deliver new insights that progress the understanding of the underlying social, economic, or environmental determinants that truly drive health.

-- Help city authorities make more informed decisions with support tools that enable to translate data insights into action and target resources toward interventions that improve cardiovascular population health and narrow health inequities.
+- Support city authorities with translating data insights into action and target resources toward interventions that improve cardiovascular population health and narrow health inequities.

 What are the health needs and challenges?